mfkl/mfkl.github.io/_posts/2020-03-19-Torrents-and-multimedia-streaming.markdown

 [LVST](https://github.com/mfkl/lvst) is a CLI .NET Core 3.1 app running on Linux, macOS and Windows.
 Xamarin support would be simple to add, but I wanted this to be a CLI sample.

-[LVST](https://github.com/mfkl/lvst) is designed to be a basic sample and focused on the torrenting feature, there is currently no playback controls.
+[LVST](https://github.com/mfkl/lvst) is designed to be a basic sample and focused on the torrenting feature, there are currently no playback controls.

 Just provide it with a `.torrent` file URL with `--torrent` and it will start to download and play it.
 Casting to the chromecast is as easy as giving it the `--cast` flag.